wufan-zhao/wufan-zhao.github.io/_pages/about.md

 News
 ======
-* Undergraduate students /postgraduate students are welcomed to apply for the RedBird MPhil of HKUST-gz, and RA/PhD positions in my Lab.
+* Undergraduate students/ postgraduate students are welcomed to apply for the RedBird MPhil of HKUST-gz, and RA/PhD positions in my Lab.
-* Postdoc position are open.
+* Postdoc positions are open.
 Very competitive salary and research fund package.
 Welcome to drop your resume and research proposal.